vadimkor56/book-view/README.md

 # BookView

-This flask application allows you to sign up, find a book you need, review it and see reviews from others as well as the book's rating from goodreads
+This flask application allows you to sign up, find a book you need, review it and see reviews from others as well as the book's rating from goodreads over 5000 books.

 It has its own API